InfectedIsm/some-quizz/Quizzes/3 - Secureum - Solidity 201.md

 > ERC721 is an implementation of [EIP-721](https://eips.ethereum.org/EIPS/eip-721), this EIP defines an interface that must be followed by a contract to be ERC721-compliant.
 Worth to note that to be ERC721-comp, the contract must also implement [ERC165 interface](https://eips.ethereum.org/EIPS/eip-165)
 `SafeTransferFrom` checks for zero-address as it calls `_transfer` where the this verification is done.
 If the recipient is a contract, it also checks if the contract is capable of receiving the NFT (to prevent it to be stuck forever) with the `_checkOnERC721Received` function.
 The recipient contract must implement the `[IERC721Receiver](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/IERC721Receiver.sol)`interface to be considered valid.
+`approve` is not susceptible to [race-condition](https://swcregistry.io/docs/SWC-114) as it only approve one tokenID `setApprovalForAll` should be used with caution as it allow the operator to control all caller’s token
 >
 ---